muezabebe/Blog/README.md

-# Django-CRM-mastery-app-Project-1-YT

-Welcome to the Django-CRM-mastery-app!
+welcome to django E shopping app

 Please ensure that you create your own virtual environment and install all the necessary packages via the requirements.txt file.